 Plenty of people had tech-related hobbies as kids, but few have felt brave enough or had enough support to develop these passions into occupations they truly love.
 Practicum graduate Zachary "Rex" Rodriguez, however, belongs to that small group of people who managed to make this happen.
 A tech enthusiast and self-taught web developer, Zachary chose to pursue an education and career in the film industry, only to realize that opportunities within this field were limited.
-He reignited his passion for tech and, after completing the Practicum Web Developer program, landed a job in the IT industry.
+He reignited his passion for tech and, after completing the Practicum Software Engineer program, landed a job in the IT industry.

 Taking a sharp turn